K8TIY/IPAPalette/README.markdown

 It's set up as a git submodule, so just do the usual git submodule magic to get it set up.

+Project settings are for building on Snow Leopard against the 10.5 SDK.
+If you are on Lion, you will probably have to fiddle with settings.

-If you change any localizations (they're all in Localization/chardata.txt), run ./translator.py -s to regenerate the *.strings files.
+If you change any localizations (they're all in Localization/chardata.txt), run `./translator.py -s` to regenerate the *.strings files.

 ### Todo